 - Why you believe that a degree from the Child Development & Early Education program at Texas Woman’s University will help you reach your goals.

-- Topics in child development and early childhood education that you are particularly interested in an/or passionate about.
+- Topics in child development or early childhood education that you are particularly interested in and/or passionate about.

 - Any faculty members that you would like to work with and explain why you would like to work with them.